ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/QNNs_and_VQAs.md

 ## Key Insights
 ### QNNs as parameterized quantum models
 QNNs are typically realized as parameterized quantum circuits (VQCs) in which data are embedded into quantum states, transformed by trainable unitary operations, and measured to yield classical outputs.
-These architectures can be fully quantum or hybrid quantum–classical, where a small quantum core is embedded in a larger classical pipeline.
+These architectures can be fully quantum or hybrid quantum–classical, where a small quantum core is embedded in a larger classical pipeline [2],[3].

 ### VQAs as a unifying training paradigm
 VQAs minimize a cost function by iteratively sampling expectation values on a quantum device (or simulator) and updating parameters with a classical optimizer.
 Many QNN training schemes—including variational classifiers, quantum circuit learning, and continuous-variable QNNs—fit naturally into this VQA framework.

 ### Expressivity vs. trainability trade-off
 Highly expressive ansätze (deep, strongly entangling circuits) can represent complex functions and quantum states but are prone to barren plateaus—regions where gradients vanish exponentially with system size, making training intractable.
-In contrast, shallow or strongly constrained circuits are easier to train but may underfit the target function or state.
+In contrast, shallow or strongly constrained circuits are easier to train but may underfit the target function or state [5].

 ### Entanglement-induced barren plateaus
 Excess entanglement between visible and hidden degrees of freedom in deep QNNs can destroy predictive power: when hidden units are traced out, the visible state tends toward the maximally mixed state, effectively “washing out” information and driving gradients to zero.
 This provides a concrete mechanism by which naive deep QNN designs fail to scale [5].